Q+A What is known so far about the Nord Stream gas pipeline leaks

 Two leaks were detected on the Nord Stream 1 pipeline, which stopped delivering gas to Europe last month, both in an area northeast of the Danish island of Bornholm.

+A leak was also detected on the Nord Stream 2 pipeline, which has yet to enter commercial operations, in the same area.

-Danish authorities have asked ships to stay clear by a five nautical mile radius off Bornholm after the leak at Nord Stream 2, which has yet to enter commercial operations.
-The plan to use it to supply gas was scrapped by Germany days before Russia sent troops into Ukraine in February.
+Danish authorities have asked ships to stay clear by a five nautical mile radius off Bornholm.
+The plan to use Nord Stream 2 to supply gas was scrapped by Germany days before Russia sent troops into Ukraine in February.

 Both pipelines still contain gas under pressure.